 I then answered with a simple statement.
 “TEACH THE CHILDREN!”

-She looked puzzled; I anticipated her question, and with one quick movement brought forth a miniature toy bag from behind the tree.
+She looked puzzled; I anticipated her question, and with one quick movement brought forth my toy bag from behind the tree.
 As she stood bewildered,

 I repeated, “Teach the children!
 Teach them the old meaning of Christmas.
 The meaning that now-a-days Christmas has forgotten.”